Taeon/Ninja/README.md

 Not only is that very laborious, it's also very inefficient if you're doing it a lot.
 So I found myself creating a bunch of helper functions to save time...and then just thought "why not collect them together in one place and make them work like jQuery?".

-If you start using NINJA and then later discover that for some reason you need some function from jQuery that NINJA doesn't provide, that's not a problem.
-Because the syntax is the same, you can just swap out NINJA, add jQuery and off you go -- no code changes required.

-To further save bandwidth, you can just delete any methods you're not using.
-Watch our for dependencies though (e.g F() is used by a whole bunch of other methods).

 ## What NINJA is **not**

 So NINJA uses jQuery's syntax, but it provides only a very small subset of jQuery's functionality.
 It is not intended as a like-for-like replacement for jQuery, and it will never become that.
 If you're looking 'jQuery-but-smaller', try [Zepto](https://github.com/madrobby/zepto).

+## Making it even smaller

+To further save bandwidth, you can just delete any methods you're not using.
+Watch our for dependencies though (e.g F() is used by a whole bunch of other methods).
+Obviously you'll need to minify the custom version of the code yourself.

+## When NINJA isn't enough...

+If you start using NINJA and then later discover that for some reason you need some function from jQuery that NINJA doesn't provide, that's not a problem.
+Because the syntax is the same, you can just swap out NINJA, add jQuery and off you go -- no code changes required.

 ## Supported syntax and methods

 ### Selectors

-NINJA uses the same selector syntax as jQuery, so pretty much anything you can do with a jQuery selector, you can do with NINJA.
-More specifically, it's relies on Javascript's native ```querySelectorAll()``` function -- there are reportedly some inconsistencies between the two ([for example...](https://developer.rackspace.com/blog/using-querySelector-on-elements/)).
+NINJA uses (more or less) the same selector syntax as jQuery, so pretty much anything you can do with a jQuery selector, you can do with NINJA.
+More specifically, it's relies on Javascript's native ```querySelectorAll()``` function -- note that  there are reportedly some inconsistencies between the two ([for example...](https://developer.rackspace.com/blog/using-querySelector-on-elements/)).

 I've also heard it said that there are differences between browser implementations (which jQuery fixes).
 I haven't yet come across any, however.